ananyat6979-commits/Model-Collapse-Observatory/SCOPE.md

 - Results are calibrated at DistilGPT-2 scale (82M).
 Detection thresholds may not generalize to larger models.
-- Corpus is English Wikipedia only (BookCorpus excluded — no reproducible source).
+- Corpus is English Wikipedia only (BookCorpus excluded, no reproducible source).
 - Only one contamination ratio (R=0.5) and one schedule (fixed) are tested.
   Detection order may differ at other ratios.
 - k=3 generations is a small simulation.
 Longer collapse chains may behave differently.